 Impact

 The vulnerability arises from the use of Python’s re.match() to validate the Origin header against the allow_origin_pat configuration in Jupyter Server.
 Because re.match() only anchors at the start of the string, a pattern intended to match a trusted domain (e.g., trusted.example.com) also matches any origin that begins with that domain and continues with additional characters (e.g., trusted.example.com.evil.com).
-This results in a CORS origin validation bypass, which permits an attacker controlling a domain that extends the trusted domain to make cross‑origin requests to the Jupyter Server API from an untrusted site.
+This results in a CORS origin validation bypass, allowing an attacker controlling a domain that extends the trusted domain to make cross‑origin requests to the Jupyter Server API from an untrusted site.
 The attacker can therefore read or modify data and perform operations through the API, potentially compromising confidentiality, integrity, and availability of the user’s notebook environment.
-This weakness is identified as CWE‑777.
+This weakness is identified as CWE-625 and CWE-777.

 Affected Systems